DecisionsDev/ibm-odm-management-mcp-server/README.md

 #### 3.2. mTLS (mutual TLS)

-The ODM Decision Center server can be configured to check the authenticity of the clients that try to establish a secure connection.
+ODM can be configured to check the authenticity of the clients that try to establish a secure connection.

 In that case, the Management MCP server (which acts as a client), must be configured with both a private key and its related certificate (and the server must be configured to trust the clients presenting that certificate when establishing a secure connection).